 MCV4, or the meningococcal vaccine, is recommended for all children 11-12 years of age and for unvaccinated adolescents at high school entry (15 years of age).
-High school seniors should also consider obtaining the vaccine prior
+High school seniors should also consider obtaining the vaccine prior to entering college, especially if they are planning on living in a dormitory.
+Please consult your physician or local health department for more information.
+(For more information on this and other vaccine recommendations go to: www.adph.org/immunization)

-Alabama Asbestos Management Program: NOTIFICATION OF PARENTS, TEACHERS, AND EMPLOYEES
+ALABAMA ASBESTOS MANAGEMENT PROGRAM: NOTIFICATION OF PARENTS, TEACHERS, AND EMPLOYEES